vedipen/food-delivery-database-management/README.md

-# food-delivery-database-management
-Database connectivity using JDBC ODBC driver, GUI mini project
+Database connectivity using JDBC ODBC driver, GUI mini project.
+It provides functions of adding new order query, displaying all the current queries and updating or deleting an existing query.